 Strategy #4: Being Strong at Net-Front

 There are countless clips of Zach Hyman being really strong and relentless in front of the net which ultimately leads to him scoring goals.
 While it is less of an intellectual strategy per se, it is certainly a conscious choice that he makes.
 Hyman takes countless cross-checks, hooks, and slashes in front, but regardless of the violence he refuses to give up his net-front positioning.
-A lot of his goals come from him simply holding his ground in front and pouncing on a rebound, deflection, or loose puck.
+A lot of his goals come from him simply holding his ground in front of the net and pouncing on a rebound, deflection, or loose puck.

 Conclusion